Wind Energy Facts

 New Mexico has Wind Energy Potential

-- Wind energy provided 11% of all in-state electricity production in New Mexico in 2016.
+- Wind energy provided nearly 11% of all in-state electricity production in New Mexico in 2016.
 That’s equivalent to 334,000 homes powered by wind.

 - The U.S. Department of Energy projects that New Mexico could produce enough wind power by 2030 to power the equivalent of 1.9 million average American homes.